rcarrata/rcarrata.github.io/_posts/2022-03-07-sign-images-2.md

 So when we try to deploy the image in our cluster of Kubernetes/OpenShift, Kyverno will ensure that the image is verified with the Public Key generated by Cosign, and will verify the signature that the Cosign used to sign the image using the Private Key generated by Cosign.

-D. **Apply the manifests** - Once that the container image is generated and pushed into the registry along with the signature produced using cosign, the k8s manifests needs to be applied, for example the Deployments and the Services.
+D. **Apply the manifests** - Once the container image is generated and pushed into the registry along with the signature produced using cosign, the k8s manifests need to be applied, for example the Deployments and the Services.

 E. **Update Deployment** - This final step will update the image of the Deployment with the image tag that is created in the pipeline (my_image:sha256-xxx).
 This will update and apply the new image and will be validated by Kyverno.

-If the Kyverno verifyImages policy rule check fails due to the signature is not found in the OCI registry, or if the image was not signed using the specified key, Kyverno won't allow the deployment of the image updated, and the Tekton pipeline will fail.
+If the Kyverno verifyImages policy rule check fails because the signature is not found in the OCI registry, or if the image was not signed using the specified key, Kyverno won't allow the deployment of the updated image, and the Tekton pipeline will fail.

 ## 3. Deploying the Tekton Tasks and Pipeline

 To run this pipeline first you need to create / apply all the Tekton Tasks and Pipelines that we will be using during this blog post.

-**IMPORTANT**: This blog post assume that we've followed all the steps of the previous blog post including installing Tekton, generate keypairs, among other things.
+**IMPORTANT**: This blog post assumes that we've followed all the steps of the previous blog post including installing Tekton, generating keypairs, among other things.

 We have two options, deploying with kubectl or... use GitOps and ArgoCD!

 ### 3.1 Deploy Tekton Tasks and Kyverno using GitOps

-First of all we want to mention that deploy the demo with GitOps it's optional, you can use the kubectl to deploy the objects, but because we're cool kids we will use GitOps to save some time.
+First of all we want to mention that deploying the demo with GitOps is optional; you can use kubectl to deploy the objects, but because we're cool kids we will use GitOps to save some time.

 First, let's install Kyverno with GitOps using Helm chart.